fabriziotorelli-wipro/go-gateway-reverse/README.md

 <p align="center"><img width="640" height="480" src="/images/arch3.png" /></p>

-In case of unhautorized access, communication will follow these communication steps :
+In case of unhautorized access, communication will follow these steps :

 <p align="center"><img width="640" height="480" src="/images/arch5.png" /></p>

 ## Configuration

-Availale Configurations are :
+Available Configurations are :
 * serverindex.json defining main information to open an indexing service available to the other service to require root meta-data
 * config.json with multiple services on multiple ports available for the gateway protocol, defining each of them a datafile
 * `<datafiles>.json` define streaming information and overriding of default Gateway Service Ports, to allow multiple APIs provisioning on a single Gateway Port